7+ Reasons Not To Get a Mill Kitchen Bin Subscription

 Mill is a company that provides a subscription service to divert your food waste away from landfills.
 While the company appropriately calls its product a kitchen bin (combined with a subscription service to send your food grounds to farmers), you might recognize the product as an electric kitchen composter or electric composting alternative.

-In short, you pay a monthly subscription fee to lease their kitchen bin, which is effectively a small trash can with a grinder inside, and the option to send your food grounds through the mail to be processed into chicken feed.
+In short, you pay a monthly subscription fee to lease their kitchen bin, which is effectively a small trash can with a dehydrator and grinder inside, and the option to send your food grounds through the mail to be processed into chicken feed.

 So it’s a subscription?
 Or a product?

 The company is correct to use the terms kitchen bin and food grounds, respectively, to describe the device and the output.
-Similar companies use words more aligned with composting activities, but none of these machines really composts food scraps in the true sense of breaking down the food waste to its nutrient elements that can feed the microbes in the soil.
-But in essence, this Mill kitchen bin subscription service acts as a composting-by-mail service.
+Similar companies use words more aligned with composting activities, but none of these machines really compost food scraps in the true sense of breaking down the food waste to its nutrient elements that can feed the microbes in the soil.
+But in essence, this Mill kitchen bin subscription service acts as a “composting-by-mail” service.

 Why sell a subscription and not a product?